QUESTION TEXT: Economist: No economic system that is centrally…

 - CORRECT.
 We get: rural districts ➞ no large concentration of automobiles ➞ no pollution.

-I had to take the contrapositive of this statement to make that connection: “pollution ➞ large concentration of automobiles”
+I had to take the contrapositive of this statement to make that connection: “pollution ➞ large concentration of automobiles” - This is a bad argument.
+Maybe ungulates are among the rare herbivores that often attack humans.

 - All rock stars that own companies get company pay, but the stimulus doesn’t say they get larger royalties for owning a company.
 They seem to only get regular royalties.